juribeparada/MMDVM_HS/README.md

 You could use example files from MMDVM_HS/configs folder and overwrite the Config.h file, in order to compile a firmware with default settings.
 There are a specific config file for each ZUMspot or any MMDVM_HS compatible boards.
 In general, there are two possible compilation ways:

-- Board with USB interface
+- Boards with USB interface:

 Boards with STM32_USB_HOST option enabled in Config.h (ZUMspot Libre Kit, ZUMspot USB, GIBSpot USB, NanoDV USB, etc).
 Those boards need to have the USB bootloader installed.
 For example: